msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ## Communications

  Fellows are encouraged to contact us with questions or if they are ever stuck on an activity we've assigned.
-In addition to email, we are utilizing Microsoft Teams at MSU (Fellows recieve a link in the welcome email).
+In addition to email, we are utilizing Microsoft Teams at MSU (Fellows receive a link in the welcome email).
 Please feel free to reach on out the MS Teams channel sent to participants at the beginning of the program.
 Mentioning one of us e.g. @billspat or @parvizm will help get our attention.
 Additionally you may email us at any time.
 If you are not a participant but have questions about the program, see the [Contact page](contact.md) for how to get in touch with us.

 If you see a question or discussion on Teams please feel free to add any info or advice you may have, or even let us know that you have a similar question or issue.